wfpidn/prism-docs/docs/product/climate_hazard.md

 Mapping the extent of a natural hazard (e.g., assessing areas with a high risk) or disaster is a first step in disaster risk management and emergency response.
 Subsequently, exposure mapping enables the estimation of the impact of hazards or disasters, for example, regarding the number of affected inhabitants or infrastructure.

 This section describes in detail the methodology and analysis operations required to meet the user requirements of WFP at country or regional level.
 This is based on extensive search from related journal for impact calculation during the disaster and availability global free data on internet.
-The following practice shows the use of GIS software (ArcGIS or other GIS Open Source Software) to analyze a disaster extent map in combination with auxiliary data such as population or land cover data.

 ## Rainfall anomaly

 The objective of rainfall anomaly is to evaluate the quality of monthly rainfall over the country.
 This is achieved through analysis of anomalies, i.e. a comparison against a reference.
 The classic reference is the long-term average.

-Rainfall anomaly is generated for a 10-day period.
+Rainfall anomaly is generated based on dekad data.
 The model will calculate the accumulated rainfall and other climate indices of precipitation based on that data during the most recent dekad which has been aggregated from pentad estimates.
 Every month has three dekads, such that the first two dekads have 10 days (i.e., 1-10, 11-20), and the third is comprised of the remaining days of the month (21-28 or 21-29 or 21-30 or 21-31.
 Therefore, the length of the third dekad of each month is not consistent and varies from 8-11 days, depending on the length of the month.

 The anomaly is calculated based on percentage of the average